Victoria and Esquimalt Police Board

 3. Establish policies that set the direction for the department

 Board members typically meet twice a month for 3-4 hours each time.
-Although this is a volunteer position, Board members are eligible to receive up to $8,000/year in remuneration for attending meetings, approved events and training.
+Although this is a volunteer position, board members are eligible to receive up to $8,000/year in remuneration for attending meetings, approved events and training.

 Candidates should have the following personal attributes: